 - Not really aesthetic at all

-- Will require a bit of handy work in order to install things like your basking tank, filter, etc.
+- They will require a bit of handy work in order to install things like your basking tank, filter, etc.

 - Much more pleasing to look at, won’t “trash” up your living area